 How long will it take to earn my degree?

-The average master's degree is composed of 30-49 credit hours.
+The average master's degree is composed of 33 credit hours (eleven semester-length courses).
 Most part-time students complete their degrees within three years.

 Can I take classes without applying to a degree program?